kwahid/HNTSMRG_2024/Evaluation_example/README.md

 - `96_midRT_mask.nii.gz`
 - `99_midRT_mask.nii.gz`

-#### Description

-Each NIfTI file in this directory corresponds to a specific patient and represents the ground truth segmentation of relevant anatomical structures as observed in mid-treatment imaging.
-These masks are crucial for assessing the performance of prediction models in accurately identifying and segmenting structures during the course of treatment.

-#### Usage

-These ground truth masks are intended to be used for:
-- Validating and benchmarking segmentation algorithms.
-- Comparing pre-treatment and mid-treatment anatomical changes.
-- Enhancing the accuracy of radiation therapy planning through improved model predictions.

-#### File Format

-The masks are stored in NIfTI format, which is widely used in medical imaging due to its ability to store multidimensional data along with metadata.
-Each file contains:
-- Voxel-wise segmentation data.
-- Relevant header information for proper spatial orientation.

-#### Notes

-- Ensure that the NIfTI files are correctly registered to the corresponding imaging data.
-- When using these masks, please cite the original source or dataset if applicable.

----

 ### Prediction Masks

-This directory contains predicted masks for pre-treatment imaging data.
-These masks are used for comparison with ground truth masks to evaluate the accuracy of predictive models.
+This directory contains "predicted" masks.
+In this scenario, we take the pre-RT mask as a "prediction"; we use the word prediction loosley here.
+These masks are used for comparison with ground truth masks to evaluate the accuracy of simply propagating registered segmentations to the next timepoint.

-#### File Structure
+#### Files

 - `8_preRT_mask_registered.nii.gz`
 - `77_preRT_mask_registered.nii.gz`